pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

 ### **Homeworks**

 - Start the homeworks as early as possible.
 You don't want to be stuck having to write 5+ proofs with 3 hours until the submission deadline, trust me.
 If you get stuck on a problem, move on and finish as many as you can.
 Then, go to office hours and address the problems that you are stuck on.
-Also, do the bonus problems.
+Also, do the starred problems in the textbook.
+While you *may* get stuck on the unstarred problems, you **will** get stuck on the starred ones.
+These provide fantastic opportunities to get stuck when attempting questions that require a bit more creativity.
+- When the homework is graded and you see which problems you got wrong, figure out why.
+Try similar odd problems from the textbook (if you got 22 wrong, 21 and 23 are probably similar, and since they're odd, the answers can be found in the back of the textbook).
+Try solving the problem again from scratch, or try solving a simpler version of the same problem to see where your weaknesses lie.
+You can also refer back to the text or lecture recording and re-learn the topic you're struggling with.
+If you are still stuggling to solve the problem, see the next bullet.
-- *A word of advice from a 441 UTA:* early after your homework is graded, **go to office hours (UTA or prof) and ask *why* you got the problems wrong that you did.** This is helpful for you because it fills in *important* gaps of knowledge that will be needed for exam performance.
-Also, if you go **soon after the assignment is graded** rather than right before an exam, it prevents crowding during the UTA's office hours.
+- **Go to office hours (UTA or prof) and ask *why* you got the problems wrong that you did.** This is helpful for you because it fills in *important* gaps of knowledge that will be needed for exam performance.
+Also, if you go **soon** after the assignment is graded rather than right before an exam, it prevents crowding during the UTA's office hours.
 Crowding is stressful for the UTAs and it prevents some students from getting their needs addressed.
-- The homeworks will start out pretty easy, but they will ramp up in difficulty very quickly.
+- The homeworks will start out relatively easy, but they will ramp up in difficulty very quickly.
 Once proofs are introduced, homeworks will probably take about twice the amount of that they did before.

 ### **Studying for exams**

-- As with most CS courses, avoid rote memorizaiton.
+- As with most CS courses, avoid rote memorization.
 Computer science is very a conceptual field and memorization plays a miniscule role.
 What's important is understanding the systems / patterns, conceptualization, and problem solving, all of which are skills that can be strengthened with practice.
 The odd-numbered practice problems at the end of every chapter are very helpful and their answers can be found at the end of the book.

 ## Conclusion: